sixFingers/streamex/README.md

   ```

 ## Missing features
-The client allows the above operations, but still misses batch operation on followers, and a number of improvements to the api.
+The client still needs a number of improvements to the api.
 Nothing is tested yet.
 Any help appreciated!

 ## Installation